-JK, we said that sentence a LOT.
-Even so, we can’t hate on 2016 that much — there was a lot of good, too, and we’ve decided that that’s what we want to focus on.
-So, without further ado, let’s talk about one of our very best trips of last year…
+We can’t hate on 2016 that much.
+Sure, there was a LOT of bad.
+But, as you know, there was a lot of good, too.
+We’ve decided that that’s what we want to focus on.
+So, without further ado, let’s talk about one of our very best trips of last year.
+In October, we spent one week in Mykonos at My Greek-Villa‘s beautiful Villa Ellis!

 We had a great time with our husbands during our week-long jaunt in Northern Portugal, but sometimes, it’s nice to leave the boys at home and get away for uninterrupted girl time, ie. wine drinking, gossiping, over-eating and plenty of lounging.
 (Though who are we kidding, our husbands are just as fond of all of these things as we are.)

-After long travel days from our respective cities, we grabbed a quick connection together to Mykonos, where, to Carolyn’s delight, we were immediately greeted by two small airport cats.
-There, our villa owner, Panos, met and led us to our home for the week, and thankfully so, given the windy route up to our villa.
-It was a long travel day for sure, which we all but forgot when we saw the view from our terrace — especially because we arrived right in time for an absolutely stunning sunset.
+After long travel days from our respective cities, we grabbed a quick connection together to Mykonos.
+There, to Carolyn’s delight, we were immediately greeted by two small airport cats.
+Our villa owner, Panos, also met us at the airport, and led us to our home for the week.
+This was super necessary, given the windy route up to our villa.
+It was a long travel day, but all was forgotten when we saw the view from our terrace.
+This was especially true because we arrived right in time for an absolutely stunning sunset.

-We dropped our bags and staked claim on our rooms (this was easy because Panos had very sweetly already set up a crib for MLC in one), before climbing back into our rental car and high-tailing it for a nearby grocer.
-The streets of Mykonos are a bit intimidating at first, so we didn’t want to be out and about too long after dark.
-Fortunately, it was pretty straightforward to get to the store, where we stocked our fully-equipped kitchen with plenty of tzatziki, whipped feta, olive oil, bread and most importantly, wine.
+We dropped our bags and staked claim on our rooms.
+This was easy because Panos had very sweetly already set up a crib for MLC in one.
+Then, we climbed back into our rental car and high-tailed it for a nearby grocer.
+The streets of Mykonos are intimidating, so we didn’t want to be out too long after dark.
+Fortunately, it was pretty straightforward to get to the store.
+There, we stocked our fully-equipped kitchen with plenty of tzatziki, whipped feta, olive oil, and bread.
+Oh, and most importantly, wine.
 All the essentials for the perfect girls’ week!

-We crashed hard that night, though not before a glass of wine or two to decompress, and woke up the next morning to find a stunning sunrise and a pack of local cats and kittens who came to greet us.
+We crashed hard that night, though not before a glass of wine or two to decompress.
+The next morning, we woke to find a stunning sunrise and a pack of local kittens to greet us.
 Their arrival cemented both Villa Ellis and Mykonos in general as Carolyn’s new favorite place in the entire world.

 We chose October to visit Mykonos, both because we knew we’d need an autumn pick-me-up as we lamented the end of the summer and because off-peak travel has worked out well for us in the past (looking at you, Napa).
-Since October is the very, very end of the season, some businesses had started to close — but, honestly, when you’re traveling with a baby, shoulder season is kind of the dream!
-A handful of restaurants and hotels stay open through the end of October, and because it was so quiet, we felt like we had them all to ourselves.
+Since October is the very, very end of the season, some businesses had started to close.
+But, honestly, when you’re traveling with a baby, shoulder season is kind of the dream!
+A handful of restaurants and hotels stay open through the end of October.
+Because it was so quiet, we felt like we had them all to ourselves.
 A full recap of where we ate and drank is in order because the food was SO.
-GOOD, but we’ll tell you this much: a car is absolutely necessary in order to fully explore.
+GOOD.
+But we’ll tell you this much: a car is absolutely necessary in order to fully explore.

-We (read: Carolyn) drove across most of the island in search of the best restaurants, and along with being an amazing way to see Mykonos, we also got to try places that felt incredibly local.
-The old town of Mykonos is adorable and about a 15 minute drive from Villa Ellis, but it’s also so worth getting out and exploring the more rustic areas of the island, because this is where the true heart of Mykonos is hiding.
+We (read: Carolyn) drove across most of the island in search of the best restaurants.
+Along with being an amazing way to see Mykonos, we also got to try places that felt incredibly local.
+The old town of Mykonos is adorable and about a 15 minute drive from Villa Ellis.
+It’s also so worth getting out and exploring the more rustic areas of the island.
+This is where the true heart of Mykonos is hiding.

 the interior of our villa